#datamustread: How to Master Your Data Journey

 Yue and me, Hangzhou West Lake

-While traveling in China I was reading AI Superpowers: China Silicon Valley, and the New World Order by Kai-Fu Lee, a book that is a must-read to get an idea where China’s AI ambitions are heading to.
+While traveling in China I was reading AI Superpowers: China Silicon Valley, and the New World Order by Kai-Fu Lee, a book that is a must-read to get an idea of where China’s AI ambitions are heading to.
 What matters most for AI innovation these days, the author argues, is access to vast quantities of data—where China’s advantage is overwhelming.

 A quite entertaining book focusing on the new mindset of China’s young generation is this one: Young China: How the Restless Generation Will Change Their Country and the World by Zak Dychtwald.

-: Which other cities in China did I visit?
+Which other cities in China did I visit?
 Check out my Tableau Public viz:

 Leadership: Stagnation Kills Your Business, 3 Times